 You probably already recognize that our rational and emotional impulses don’t always agree.
 But if you want to understand how vastly different and disconnected these two aspects of our personalities can be, consider the Clocky, an alarm clock invented by an MIT graduate student, Gauri Nanda.

 This is no ordinary alarm clock — it has wheels.
-You set it at night, and in the morning when the alarm goes off, it rolls off your nightstand and scurries around the room, forcing you to chase
+You set it at night, and in the morning when the alarm goes off, it rolls off your nightstand and scurries around the room, forcing you to chase it down.

 Picture the scene: You’re crawling around the bedroom in your underwear, stalking and cursing a runaway clock.